bheisler/criterion.rs/README.md

 The primary goal of Criterion.<span></span>rs is to provide a powerful and statistically rigorous tool for measuring the performance of code, preventing performance regressions and accurately measuring optimizations.
 Additionally, it should be as programmer-friendly as possible and make it easy to create reliable, useful benchmarks, even for programmers without an advanced background in statistics.

-Criterion.<span></span>rs is currently in maintenance mode.
-New features are not currently being developed.
-If there's something you feel
-Criterion.<span></span>rs is missing, feel free to raise an issue and submit a pull request.

 ### Contributing

 First, thank you for contributing.